 Neutrals are breaking free from the constraints of white, grey and beige.

 Enter reds, blues and greens - neutral is being redefined as something much more pigmented and bold.
-These are the interiors trends for 2020 but I would suggest these tones have always been neutrals in the garden.
+These are the interiors trends but I would suggest these tones have always been neutrals in the garden.

 A neutral colour by it's definition is without colour but I'm not sure that's what many of us mean when we think neutral.
 When we say we are looking for something neutral it often means something harmonious or without contrast.